 For those aware of it, Bounty Arms seemed unlikely to ever show itself.
 Unreleased Japanese games are hard to lay hand on, and Bounty Arms is quite low-profile.
 Yet part of it saw an official release.
 In 1995, a brief demo of the game appeared on the fifth volume of Demo Demo PlayStation, Sony’s early line of discs made for Japanese store kiosks.
 The demo is incomplete and barely lasts for two minutes of the game’s first stage (five minutes if you take it slow), but it might be all of Bounty Arms we’ll ever play.
-And it’s not that bad.
+And it’s better than I ever thought it'd be.

 Data West planned to ship Bounty Arms in April 1995, the same month it appeared in Demo Demo PlayStation.
 Yet the demo included here isn’t finished.
 That much is apparent even on the title screen, which mentions a lack of “game balance."
 One can’t help but catch a whiff of desperation in it, as though Data West itself is confessing that their game isn’t ready and asking you to please patiently enjoy this fine product sample.